RouleThomas/Akizu_Lab/007_NDD_CRmut/001__V1/labnote.md

 ----> 823 unique `ensembl_gene_id` have GTEx expression data
 ------> 694 unique `ensembl_gene_id` show tpm >1 in at least one brain tissue
 ------> 630 unique `ensembl_gene_id` show tpm >1 in at least one brain tissue

+# described as NDD related

+Let's filter my list of candidate CR genes by keeping only the one already defined as NDD related (autism, or other neurolodevlopmental issue):
+- [SFARI](https://gene.sfari.org/database/human-gene/): provide a lsit of genes implicated in autism, with annotations and links to published papers